packet-labs/AlgoTradingOnEquinixMetal/README.md

 # Algorithmic Trading on Equinix Metal

-Imagine a machine learning model that can process a data stream, be it the live video stream of a product launch, financial earnings reports, a political speech, or general consumer sentiment gauged by processing a real-time Twitter feed, used to determine the execution of stock and equities trades.
+Imagine a machine learning model that can process a data stream (eg:the live video stream of a product launch, financial earnings reports, a political speech, or general consumer sentiment gauged by processing a real-time Twitter feed) and use the information to determine the execution of stock and equities trades.
 Such algorithmics (or algos) require a deep pool of computing resources to quickly process and execute upon identified trends.
-Equinix Metal provides the bare metal infrastrucure needed for such performance as well as the network interconnection capabilities to connect to upstream financial service providers.
+Equinix Metal provides the bare metal infrastrucure needed for such performance.
+It also provides the network interconnection capabilities to connect to upstream financial service providers.

-This repo showcases uses Equinix Metal to deploy one such algo which communicates to the Alpaca stock trading API.
-Alpaca provides both a REST (pull) and streaming (push) API accessible via the programming language of your choice.
-For this repo, a sample algo written in Go is used.
-The deployed algo uses a "long/short" to continously monitor a basket of stocks identifying those to go long (purchase) and those to go short (sell).
-The algorithm runs continously with no human intervention and closes out all positions before the end of the trading day.
+This repo showcases the use of Equinix Metal to deploy one such algo which communicates to the Alpaca stock trading API.
+Alpaca provides both a REST (pull) and streaming (push) API (accessible via the programming language of your choice).
+For this repo, we use a sample algo written in Go.
+The deployed algo uses a "long/short" to continously monitor a select bucket of stocks and identifies those to go long (purchase) and those to go short (sell).
+The algorithm runs continously with no human intervention, and closes out all positions before the end of the trading day.

 # Prerequisites